E-Sid/scripts/README.md

 - `.awk` files refer to AWK programming language, they run under Unix, GNu/Linux, BSD, MacOS, Haiku.

 ## General Instructions
 - In all the files.
-You can type the entry (numerical number) and press ENTER (Return)
+You can type the entry (numerical number) and press `ENTER` (Return)
 - If you do not have a compiler for the scripting language used, you can use an online compiler via a web browser as [JDoodle](https://www.jdoodle.com/) or [Tutorials Point ](https://www.tutorialspoint.com) and select the scripting language of your choice.
+- If there is the same calculator in AWK and other language, AWK scripts is the more comprehensive and up-to-date
+- If there are different versions of a calculator in BASH Shell Script `filename-bc.sh` would be the most up-to-date

 ## Instructions for GNU/Linux Bash Shell Script on GNU/Linux, BSD (FreeBSD, OpenBSD, NetBSD), Unix, MacOS-X or Haiku
 - In Bash shell TTY, or terminal either in GNU/Linux, BSD, MacOS-X, or Haiku start terminal
 - Please, make sure to make the file executable by `chmod +x` filename.sh eg `chmod +x ace.sh`
 - Please, type `./` before the file name to start the desired shell script, or `sh` command then space before the name of the shell script eg `./ace-bc.sh` or `sh ace-bc.sh`.
-- `filename-bc` is usually the most up-to-date files
+- `filename-bc.sh` are usually the most up-to-date files
 ### List of BASH Shell Scripts
 - `ace-iii.sh`, `ace-bc.sh`, `ace-calc.sh`, and `ace-echo.sh` refer to Addenbrooke's Cognitive Examination (ACE-III), with Mini-ACE (M-ACE) subset calculation. `ace-iii.sh` has extensive data validation it is failsafe to use.
 It uses `bc` and converts to MMSE score in addition to M-ACE.
 - `ace-r-bc.sh`, `ace-r-calc.sh`, and `ace-r-echo.sh` refer to Addenbrooke's Cognitive Examination-R (ACE-R) (which also calculates Mini-Mental State Examination(MMSE))